jeffgbutler/CarvelWorkshop/ytt/README.md

 from a variety of sources, and output a final result.
 YTT is "YAML aware" which means that YTT understands the correct structure of YAML documents and can build valid YAML composed of fragments.
 If you are familiar with compilers, you can think that YTT builds an AST (abstract syntax tree) for YAML - which is far more sophisticated than simple string substitution.
-This can be incredibly useful if you need to build a single template that can be reused many times (as we will do with Cartographer).
+This can be incredibly useful if you need to build a single template that can be reused many times.

 Full details about YTT are here: https://carvel.dev/ytt/.
 That page also includes an online "playground" for YTT that can be very helpful when learning more about YTT.
 You can access the playground directly